modernweb-dev/rocket/docs/pages/build-a-site/20-create-project.rocket.md

 The `resolve` helper turns a user-owned asset into a URL that works in development and in the static build.
 For more asset patterns, see [Assets](/reference/assets).

 `DocData` is the data shape the Atlas docs layout reads.
-The docs layout uses `headerData` and `navigationIconServerBudget`; keep `footerData` as an empty array until a layout needs footer sections.
+The docs layout uses `headerData`, `stylesheets`, and `navigationIconServerBudget`; keep `footerData` as an empty array until a layout needs footer sections.

 ## Wrap the docs layout